charmplusplus/charm/doc/debugger/manual.rst

-In the case of the netlrts- version of Charm++, a Converse program is started as a server by running the Charm++ program using the additional runtime option “*++server*”.
+In the case of the netlrts- version of Charm++, a Converse program is started as a server by running the Charm++ program using the additional runtime option ``++server``.
 This opens the CCS server on any TCP port number.
-The TCP port number can be specified using the command-line option “*server-port*”.
+The TCP port number can be specified using the command-line option ``server-port``.
 A CCS client connects to a CCS server, asks a server PE to execute a pre-registered handler and receives the response data.
 The function ``CcsConnect`` takes a pointer to a ``CcsServer`` as an argument and connects to the given CCS server.
-The functions ``CcsNumNodes``, ``CcsNumPes``, ``CcsNodeSize`` implemented as part of the client interface in Charm++ returns information about the parallel machine.
-The function ``CcsSendRequest`` takes a handler ID and the destination processor number as arguments and asks the server to execute the particular handler on the specified processor. ``CcsRecvResponse`` receives a response to the previous request in-place.
-A timeout is also specified which gives the number of seconds to wait till the function returns a 0, otherwise the number of bytes received is returned.
+The functions ``CcsNumNodes``, ``CcsNumPes``, and ``CcsNodeSize`` implemented as part of the client interface in Charm++ return information about the parallel machine.
+The function ``CcsSendRequest`` takes a handler ID and the destination processor number as arguments and asks the server to execute the requested handler on the specified processor. ``CcsRecvResponse`` receives a response to the previous request in-place.
+A timeout is also specified which gives the number of seconds to wait until the function returns 0, otherwise the number of bytes received is returned.

 Once a request arrives on a CCS server socket, the CCS server runtime looks up the appropriate registered handler and calls it.
 If no handler